akashram1/deep-learning-coursera-specialization/2_tuning/README.md

 In decreasing order of importance
 1. Learning rate α
 2. Momentum β (~0.9), # of hidden units, mini batch size
-3. # of Layers, learning rate decay
+3. Num. of Layers, learning rate decay
 4. With Adam, tuning params not worth it. β1 ~ 0.9, β2 ~ 0.999 and ε 10e-8

 :star: # units > layers :star: